aaronland/go-smithsonian-openaccess/README.md

     	Emit a JSON list.
   -null
     	Emit to /dev/null
-  -stats
+  -query value
+    	One or more {PATH}={REGEXP} parameters for filtering records.
+  -query-mode string
+    	Specify how query filtering should be evaluated.
+Valid modes are: ALL, ANY (default "ALL") -stats
     	Display timings and statistics.
   -stdout
     	Emit to STDOUT (default true)
   -validate-json
-    	Ensure each record is valid JSON. (default true) -workers int
+    	Ensure each record is valid JSON.
+  -workers int
     	The maximum number of concurrent workers.
 This is used to prevent filehandle exhaustion. (default 10)
 ```